 Genetics of Postpartum Depression

 The symptoms of postpartum depression become apparent shortly after giving birth.
-Knowing the answer to the question “Is depression hereditary” can actually help women prepare for postpartum depression.
-If your mother reports having postpartum depression, as well as your sister, your aunt, your grandmother, your cousin, etc., and if they share similar stories, chances are you will also be affected by postpartum depression.
+Knowing if postpartum depression is hereditary can actually help women prepare for the time following the birth of their child.
+If your mother reports having postpartum depression, as well as your sister, your aunt, your grandmother, your cousin, or other family members, and if they share similar stories, chances are you will also be affected by postpartum depression.

 - Family history of postpartum depression